 Answering a call—helpline saves lives in the Kerala floods

 August 27, 2018 - Kollam, Kerala, India

-During the Kerala floods, students and faculty at Amrita Vishwa Vidyapeetham’s Amritapuri Campus were desperate to think of some way to help the hundreds of thousands of flood victims throughout the state.
+During the Kerala floods, students with AYUDH and faculty at Amrita Vishwa Vidyapeetham’s Amritapuri Campus were desperate to think of some way to help the hundreds of thousands of flood victims throughout the state.

 They had already set up donation centers for clothing, food and other care supplies.
 They had also already made plans to start travelling to affected communities to begin cleanup when waters receded.
 But it didn’t feel like enough.